-If you’re serious about buying or selling a home, it’s a good idea to familiarize yourself with the role different types of agents play to help you navigate the process.
+If you’re serious about buying or selling a home, it’s a good idea to familiarize yourself with the different types of role a realtor play to help you navigate the process.

 Let’s look at those differences and your options.

 A seller’s agent (also known as a listing agent) represents the seller’s best interests.
 The seller’s agent’s job is to secure a buyer at the best possible price and terms acceptable to the seller.
 The seller’s agent will help you with pricing, staging, and marketing and negotiate any offers to get you the best possible price and terms.
 Your listing agent may also help you find reliable contractors for home upgrades like kitchen or bathroom remodeling which could increase your home’s resale value.

 They also handle all the necessary paperwork, and what you will be ultimately agreeing to and signing your name to.
 There is a listing agreement which includes commission and terms of the listing.
 The seller’s agent will ensure that all information in your home’s listing is accurate.

 The buyer’s agent locates properties that fit your needs, schedules showings, gives advice on pricing, negotiates your offer, and guides you all the way to the closing table.
 A buyer’s agent has an intimate knowledge of past and present inventory, knows the facts about a home (legal bedroom and bathroom count, open permits, etc.), as well as information on the town, schools, location, and other factors.
 They work to get the best possible price and terms for you and are responsible for ensuring all the information on the listing is accurate.
 We also found some incredible lettings agents recently as we were researching them, so you should definitely have a look at these Bristol letting agents and then use them to choose letting agents, no matter where you are based.